google/ExoPlayer/guide.md

 required decryption keys are available to the underlying DRM module being used.

-The ExoPlayer library provides a default implementation of `DrmSessionManager`, called `StreamingDrmSessionManager`, which uses `MediaDrm`.
+The ExoPlayer library provides a default implementation of `DrmSessionManager`, called `DefaultDrmSessionManager`, which uses `MediaDrm`.
 The session manager supports any DRM scheme for which a modular DRM component exists on the device.
 All Android devices are required to support Widevine modular DRM (with L3 security, although many devices also support L1).
 Some devices may support